JoseRLopezE/good-first-issue/README.md

 It is worth noting that we limit the file we publish to npm with the `files` property in [`package.json`](https://github.com/bnb/good-first-issue/blob/master/package.json).
 This property prevents code that's not explicitly listed from being shipped.
 We have had a situation where local testing and the published module differed because a PR was merged that added needed code in a directory that wasn't included.
 So, what works on your machine may not work for the end user.

-To test locally, using the modules tests with `npm test` and trying out a few different commands (like the selector, a specific project, a failed project, and so on) is reccomended.
+To test locally, using the modules tests with `npm test` and trying out a few different commands (like the selector, a specific project, a failed project, and so on) is recommended.
 For example:

 ```text
 npm i -g # This assumes your current working directory is the module's directory